 In 2019 Lucy founded 50+ Contemporary Dance Sheffield, an open level contemporary dance group for people aged 50 and over living in Sheffield.
 The group established after conversations with older women who felt there were no classes or groups available in Sheffield that represented their ages, mobilities & abilities as dancers.

-Lucy has worked with organisations such as Theatre Delicatessen (Sheffield), Yorkshire Dance (Leeds), CAST & DARTS (Doncaster), The Barnsley Civic (Barnsley), Deda (Derby), HOOT Arts (Huddersfield) & both Sheffield Universities.
+Lucy currently / previously works with organisations such as Theatre Delicatessen, Access Space & The Montgomery (Sheffield), Yorkshire Dance (Leeds), CAST & DARTS (Doncaster), The Barnsley Civic (Barnsley), Deda (Derby), HOOT Arts (Huddersfield) & both Sheffield Universities.

 As a performer Lucy has collaborated & performed with numerous independent artists & companies including Gary Clarke, Lisa May Thomas, Gerry Turvey, Allie Carr, Jack Webb, Sonia Sabri (Manasamitra), Dora Frankel, Hype Dance Company, Balbir Singh Dance Company, Forest Sounds Theatre and Grimm & Co and and has performed across the country in national tours and at the Brighton & Edinburgh Fringe Festivals.
 From 2013 Lucy has been part of the Sheffield collective The Dance Network Sheffield resulting in the collaboration of site specific work City Scapes choreographed by Gerry Turvey.
-Lucy is currently Associate Artist with Spiltmilk Dance.
+Since 2017 Lucy has worked closely as a performer & collaborator with Spiltmilk Dance.

 Lucy trained at the Northern School of Contemporary Dance in Leeds & the Scottish School of Contemporary Dance in Dundee graduating in 2012.